 When searching for these low-priced stocks, we still look for similar trends in growth, value, and momentum.
 Then we apply the Zacks Rank to properly analyze the potential that these companies have.
 We are also aware of the latest sector trends and make sure to cover all of the hottest industries.

-Today we’ve highlighted three stocks that fall into the broad “technology” sector that investors might want to consider as we start the second half of 2019.
+Today we’ve highlighted three stocks that fall into the broad “technology” sector that investors might want to consider as August gets under way.
 Each of these three stocks is currently trading for less than $10 a share and holds a Zacks Rank #1 (Strong Buy) or #2 (Buy) at the moment.

 3. Digital Turbine, Inc. APPS